mayankagrawal809/stockify/README.md

 npm run dev
 ```
 8. Open your browser and navigate to link given by frontend server.
 Usually it is http://localhost:5173/
-9. The username and passwords are:
+9. The username and passwords are given here for 3 users:
 ```bash
 username: admin
 password: admin